TheBluestBluester/omegga-TrenchWarfare/README.md

 #### Adding maps
 After your map has been complete you can simply put the map BRS file into the Map folder in the plugin and then restart the plugin.

+## Changing the enviroment and the minigame
+Both the minigame and the enviroment files are located in Minig and Env folder.